tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 This confidence and trust doesn't come easy.
 Teams may have to talk at length about how a test actually proves a feature is working correctly.
 The customer may also want to refer back to passing tests, perhaps to cross-reference a specific feature.

 Running your tests as part of your automated build and structuring the output in line with stories or iterations can help.
-It also forms a kind of 'live' system documentation.
-The majority of specification testing frameworks offer strategies for achieving this and we'll talk specifically about [Concordion](http://concordion.org) in [Part 3](#part3).
+It also forms a kind of live system documentation.
+The majority of specification testing frameworks offer strategies for organising output like this.

 D>## Technical vs business language {#technical-vs-business-language-aside}
 D>